'Loser goes down' - Leicester host Everton

 It isn't quite winner takes all, but it is close, as Leicester host Everton on Monday night in a huge fight for top-flight survival.

 The Foxes are 18th, one place and one point above the Toffees.
-Whoever wins will leap out of the relegation zone and take a big step towards safety.
+A win for either team takes them out of the relegation zone and will be a big step towards safety.

 "I think this game is absolutely massive," said former Arsenal and Everton defender Martin Keown on Football Focus.